Azure/reliable-web-app-pattern-dotnet/ScalableWebApp.md

 our current database schema, stored procedures, and functions.
 Azure SQL Database met all our requirements:

-- the general purpose tier provides a 99.99% uptime SLA for our app
+- the general-purpose tier provides a 99.99% uptime SLA for our app

 - a fully managed SQL database instance